juschan/Project_1B/README.md

 ###How it works

-The code makes use of HTML canvas tag to display the visual game elements.
-Game logic and control is done via javascript.
+The game uses HTML/CSS flexbox to lay out the squares in the grid.
+The presentation and game logic are cleanly separated - styling is mostly done via CSS.
+The actual grid state is stored within a 'grid' array in javascript.

+A start grid is presented to the player.
+Players can then swap between adjacent squares to form a row or column with the same type of square.
+These same squares are 'destroyed' and squares above them fill their place.

+This swap-destroy-fill cycle is repeated until there are no more possible moves.